Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Setup

 \autoref{tab:transformations} shows the 11 semantic preserving transformations that we implemented for the experiments presented in this paper.
 We tried to cover all types of transformations commonly used in the literature.
-The table lists all transformations, categorizes them by type and provides short descriptions for each of them.
-To investigate the effects of adversarial training for RQ.2 (see \autoref{sec:exp_results:rq_2}), we re-implemented the adversarial training method proposed by Yefet et al. \cite{DAMP} as one of our semantic preserving transformations (see $ADV$ in \autoref{tab:transformations}).
+The table lists all transformations, categorizes them by type, and provides short descriptions for each of them.

+Since ML4VD techniques are ultimately aimed at detecting security vulnerabilities in real-world code, augmenting code using our semantic preserving transformations should also result in code that looks natural, or i.e. looks like it could occur in real-world software.
+To address this, we experimentally confirmed that our semantic preserving transformations do not decrease the naturalness (measured by cross entropy) of the code.
+We provide more information on this as supplementary material in \autoref{appendix:naturalness}.